morrisalp/hpc-dockerfiles/README.md

 * `ssh uid@serverip -NL 8888:localhost:8888`

 Now you can access the service (JL/ssh) locally at `localhost:8888`.
 For Jupyterlab, enter this into your browser, and use the token from `runai logs myjobname`.
 For ssh (Pycharm), create a new remote interpreter for your project with settings: `localhost:8888`, username=password=`root`.

+In all of the above, replace `8888` with another local port if needed.

+If you would like JupyterLab to use a subdirectory of your storage directory as the working directory, add the `--working-dir` flag as shown:

+* `runai submit --pvc=storage:/storage -i  morrisalp/jl --name myjobname  --interactive --service-type=portforward --port 8888:8888 --working-dir /storage/yourname/notebooks`

+(Replace `yourname` with your name and create the corresponding directory.)